SeheeKim618/HumanPose2D/README.md

 # A Fusion Model based on CNN-Vision Transformer for HumanPose Estimation (KSC 2022)

 ## Introduction
-This repo contains a PyTorch an implementation of 2D Bottom-up Human Pose Estimation model.
+This repo contains an implementation of 2D Bottom-up Human Pose Estimation model using PyTorch.
 We refer to the original code which implement [Higher-HRNet](https://github.com/HRNet/HigherHRNet-Human-Pose-Estimation) & [Davit](https://github.com/dingmyu/davit)

 This is the official code of A Fusion Model based on CNN-Vision Transformer for HumanPose Estimation (KSC 2022)